illusiveCode/quote-generator/README.md

 ## Quote Generator

 This is made with just HTML, CSS, and JavaScript.
+Simple Project